- 1 Purpose

 - the Employee has completed a probationary period or has been employed for a period of at least equal to the probationary requirements.
 Where an Employee has served less than the probationary period, the incumbent may be offered a continuing appointment subject to probation with the length of probation reduced by the period of the fixed-term employment.

 The Delegate will approve that the incumbent be offered a continuing appointment.

-Appointments to continuing positions will be made by means of a written offer of engagement from the Executive Director (Human Resources) detailing the terms of the appointment.
+Appointments to continuing positions will be made by means of a written offer of engagement from the Chief People Officer detailing the terms of the appointment.
 The appointment will be subject to a written acceptance from the appointee.

 Conversion does not apply to Employees appointed under the Appointment: Senior Positions Procedure.

-A continuing Employee may be appointed to a fixed-term position by secondment where there is agreement between the Employee, the Executive Director (Human Resources) and the Delegate.
+A continuing Employee may be appointed to a fixed-term position by secondment where there is agreement between the Employee, the Chief People Officer and the Delegate.
 A secondment will be on the understanding that the Employee may return to the position held prior to the secondment.

-For more information, refer to the Appointments: Internal Transfer or Secondment Procedure.
+For more information, refer to the Appointments: Internal Transfer and Secondment Procedure.

 4.6 Appointment conditions